GabeStah/Airbrake.io/README.md

     - [ ] TypeError: invalid Array.prototype.sort argument
     - [ ] TypeError: property "x" is non-configurable and can't be deleted
     - [ ] TypeError: variable "x" redeclares argument
+- Warning
     - [ ] Warning: -file- is being assigned a //# sourceMappingURL, but already has one
     - [ ] Warning: JavaScript 1.6's for-each-in loops are deprecated
     - [ ] Warning: unreachable code after return statement